shravasam/R-programming/README.md

 the current iteration of a loop without terminating it.
 On encountering next, the R parser skips further evaluation and starts next iteration of the loop.

+Functions:

+An R function is created by using the "keyword" function.
+There are built in and user defined functions in R.
+Function Components:
+  1.Function Name
+  2.Arguments
+  3.Function Body
+  4.Return Value
+few are Built-in Function in R ( mean, sum, sequance)

+User-defined Function:
+Once created function then you can use as built in functions.